amiel-danao/business-permit-system/README.md

 Variable name : DJANGO_ENV
 Variable value : LOCAL

+In vscode
+Press Ctrl + Shift + P to open up command pallete
+In the search box Type in : Terminal: Create new terminal

+This ff: commands will be executed in cmd/terminal of vscode

 python manage.py makemigrations //creates a mapping of python classes into database python manage.py migrate // this will perform the actual conversion of python classes into mysql database python manage.py createsuperuser //this will create admin account